tutikka/JavaDeepLearning/README.md

 int a = 0;
 for (int i = 0; i < testY.length; i++) {
     double t = testY[i];
-    double p = PostProcess.argmax(network.predict(testX[i]));
+    // categorical output: use label with highest probability as prediction double p = PostProcess.argmax(network.predict(testX[i]));
     if (p == t) {
         a++;